Safeguarding Children in Youth Activity Centers

 Emergency planning and response with respect to youth activity centers

-Every member with youth activity centers should ensure that emergency planning and response procedures unique to the facility are addressed, including notification of responsible parents or guardians and means of reuniting them with their child.
+Every CLIA cruise line with youth activity centers should ensure that emergency planning and response procedures unique to the facility are addressed, including notification of responsible parents or guardians and means of reuniting them with their child.
 These procedures should be included in each individual company’s emergency operation plan.

 Supervision and Surveillance